What is Depression?

 Depression Versus Bipolar Disorder:

 With proper treatment, those who struggle with depression may experience a significant reduction in symptoms.
 Cognitive-behavioral therapy (CBT) is typically a first-line defense.
 Changing the way you think and act can have a significant, positive impact on the way you feel.
-Your therapy might help you understand how certain childhood or familial experiences affect how you think and feel today.
+Your depression counseling might help you understand how certain childhood or familial experiences affect how you think and feel today.
 Our therapists might also use certain interventions from Dialectical-Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT) to target specific symptoms and your overall mindset.
 In some cases, we might recommend medication.

-Our therapists work collaboratively and respectfully to help you return to your previous level of functioning.
+Our depression therapists work collaboratively and respectfully to help you return to your previous level of functioning.
 Your feedback about how you are feeling and how certain interventions are working - or not - are critical in the work we do together.